nucypher/nucypher/docs/source/support/faq.rst

 Q: How are Policy Fees (ETH) determined?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The fee is calculated with Commit to Next Period taking into account the number of policies Ursula is enforcing.
+The fee is calculated based on each period committed to and the number of policies that the Ursula is enforcing.

 Q: How many Ursulas per period collect Inflation rewards (NU)?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~